rogorido/sistercities/sistercities.md

 By the end of this lesson you will be able to do the following things with ggplot2:

-1. to create barplots
+1. to create different types of plots: barplots, histograms, boxplots, scatterplots, etc.
-2. to create histograms
+2. to manipulate different options of your plots, such as colors or sizes
-3. to create boxplots
+3. to add meaningful labels to your plots
-5. to manipulate different options of your polots
+4. to create grids of plots to compare data
-6. to create other types of new plots with ggplot2 extensions.
+6. to create new types of plots with ggplot2 extensions.

 # Cities and their sister cities in Europe